You just picked up your children from their pre-schools and nurseries, and they start telling you about their day.

 - You are unsure if the meals the nurseries cook and create have enough nutrition for their early years.

 - Or maybe, you are not yet aware of what a good nursery dinner plan for the week is supposed to look like?

 In this article, we tackle EVERYTHING there is about nursery food:

 - The voluntary guidelines the government has set

-- What food groups nursery children should be eating from
+- What important foods nursery children should be eating

 - The essential nutrients every nursery meal should contain

 The guidelines that the government in England has released for nursery menus are a bit broad and generalized.